megadoc/megadoc/packages/megadoc-plugin-react/README.md

-# tinydoc-plugin-react
+# megadoc-plugin-react

-This plugin extends [tinydoc's JS plugin](https://github.com/tinydoc/tinydoc-plugin-js) with support for [React](http://facebook.github.io/react) components both during the analysis phase and in the UI.
+This plugin extends [megadoc's JS plugin](https://github.com/megadoc/megadoc-plugin-js) with support for [React](http://facebook.github.io/react) components both during the analysis phase and in the UI.

-A demo can be [seen here](http://tinydoc.github.io/tinydoc-plugin-react/).
+A demo can be [seen here](http://megadoc.github.io/megadoc-plugin-react/).
 Make sure you try out the real-time editor by clicking on the `Try it!` link for component modules.

 ## Features